-For more detailed information on housing and local costs, review the program’s website for incoming exchange students.
-Go to the right hand bar of the main page for a link to the program website.
+For detailed information on additional costs, review your program’s website for incoming exchange students.
+Go to the right-hand bar of the Overview page for a link to the program website.

 The Office of Global Learning prepares an individual estimated budget at the end of the semester prior to studying abroad.
-The estimated budget includes:
+Your estimated budget includes:

 - Charges that will appear on your bursar bill (your regular Cornell tuition)

-- Estimated additional costs (e.g: round-trip airfare, housing, food, visa, books, and other personal expenses, paid by the student)
+- Estimated additional costs (e.g: your round-trip airfare, housing, food, visa, books, and other personal expenses)

-Aid awards are re-packaged in order to accommodate the total expected cost of the semester/year abroad, using the estimated budget prepared by Global Learning.
+Aid awards are re-packaged to accommodate the total expected cost of your semester/year abroad, using the estimated budget prepared by Global Learning.
 If your budgeted costs are more than the cost of a semester/year at Cornell, your aid package will likely be increased.
 Likewise, if your budgeted costs are less than a semester/year at Cornell, aid will be appropriately reduced to reflect your decreased need.

 The work-study allocation for a semester/year abroad is converted to a loan.